Yoga for men, it’s a little different for us right?

 Sometimes it feels like we’re a stiff square peg trying to fit in an impossibly bendy round hole.
 Wait, that sounds wrong..

 Lucky for us, the rewards are so worth it.

 Greater strength and mobility? ✓ Improved athletic performance? ✓ Better health and happiness? ✓ and the list goes on..
 If all men truly understood and experienced the benefits, everyone would be doing it.

-Are you looking to dive into a new yoga adventure, but you’re not quite sure where to start?
+So whatever your motivation, you’ve decided to give it a shot, but you’re not sure where to start?

 You’ve come to the right place.

 In this guide you’ll learn all the paths you can take to start your yoga journey – and which is right for you.